Thomas Davey (governor): Early life

 Davey was born in England in 1758, the son of a mill owner.
-There are no records of his childhood or early youth.
 In 1775 Great Britain declared war on her American colonies; three years later Davey decided to enter the military with a view to serving overseas.
 Strenuous lobbying by Davey's father secured political patronage for a commission as second lieutenant in His Majesty's Marine Forces, and Davey was posted aboard in this capacity in 1779.
 In the following year he transferred to the 50-gun frigate and took part in attacks on French forces in the West Indies.
 He was promoted to first lieutenant in mid-1780 but fell ill shortly afterward and was invalided back to England.
 He did not return to active service until 1786.

-He left Sydney at the end of 1792, at the time of the mutiny at the Nore was a captain of marines, and fought at the Battle of Trafalgar in 1805.
-In September 1811 (he was then a major of marines), through the influence of Lord Harrowby, he was appointed lieutenant-governor of Tasmania in June 1812.
 It is said that he left England without informing his wife, but she got wind of his departure and, rushing, managed to get aboard.
 Upon being informed of her arrival Davey lost his temper and hurled his wig at the wall.
-He arrived in Sydney on 25 October 1812 and reported to Governor Lachlan Macquarie, whose orders he had been instructed to observe.
-He remained in Sydney for nearly four months, and did not land at Hobart until 20 February 1813.
-All his possessions were lost en route and Davey put in a claim of substantial length.
+All his possessions, which he later claimed had a value of £4500, were lost to an American privateer en route and Davey put in a claim of substantial length, partially for the loss of which he eventually received 8,000 acres of land.